-Sound settings let you set and adjust a background sound for the whole scene and choose whether or not to compute reverb on sounds in the scene.
+Background Sound let you set and adjust a background sound for the whole scene and choose whether or not to compute reverb on sounds in the scene.

-- Background Sound - Choose a sound you have uploaded to Sansar.
+- Background Sound - When you choose Inventory as a sound source, choose a sound you have uploaded to Sansar.
 The sound is played in a loop while visiting the scene.
-You can preview the looping sound while editing the scene by clicking Options and enabling Audio Preview.
+You can preview the looping sound while editing the scene by clicking Options and enabling Audio/Video Preview.

-- Background Level dB - Increase or decrease the volume of the looping background sound, measured in decibels (dB).
+- Loudness - Increase or decrease the volume of the looping background sound, measured in decibels (dB) or level.

-- Compute Scene Reverb - Enable to allow the scene to simulate realistic reverb based on objects and materials in the scene.
-For full information, see Compute Scene Reverb.
+- Compute Reverb - Enable to allow the scene to simulate realistic reverb based on objects and materials in the scene.
+For full information, see Compute Reverb.

 |Media surface settings.|

 Visitor settings allow you to customize or restrict certain privileges for all visitors to your world.